-If you’re looking for somewhere with a city and a beach, Barcelona is the perfect location.
+If you’re looking for a European city break with a beach, Barcelona is the perfect location.
 It has 4 beaches within walking distance of the city centre.
 If you choose to travel in spring/early summer you’ll also be able to peruse the many book and flower stalls across the city .

 Barcelona is well known for its art and architecture, including the magnificent Sagrada Familia church – a world heritage site due to its unique and innovative architecture.
 The city also has a metro system, making it easy to get around.

 Situated in Northern Italy, Milan is known for it’s high-end fashion, fine dining and architecture.
 There’s history around every corner of the cobbled streets, including the Duomo Cathedral which took nearly 600 years to build.
 This may have been down to the amount of detail that went into it, including 3200 statues and 146 stain glassed windows.

 Milan is known for being the home of Opera, and has arguably the world’s most famous opera house, “The Teatro alla Scala”.
 The city also has a great metro system to help you zip around and enjoy the best of Italian cuisine.

 3. Budapest, Hungary

 This eastern European city break location gives you the best of both worlds.
 The capital is based between the 2 ancient cities of Buda and Pest which are split by the Dunube river.
 Buda is the more famously chilled side, surrounded by hills and greenery.
 Pest is the more fast paced city, full of bars and restaurants.
 Budapest is also known for its beautiful spas.
 There are indoor and outdoor thermal baths to choose from, including the main pool which has a glass dome, Art Nouveau mosaics and stained-glass windows.